 The Economic Development Districts of Idaho are regional development organizations working to strengthen local governments, economies and communities by facilitating regional cooperation, creating and implementing comprehensive development strategies, leveraging public and private resources, and developing public infrastructure investments that result in stronger regional and statewide economies.

-The individual districts support business recruitment, retention, and expansion efforts by providing technical assistance, infrastructure development, business financing for start-up and expansion projects, property leasing, and referrals to other support organizations and resources.
+Individual districts support business recruitment, retention and expansion efforts by providing technical assistance, infrastructure development, business financing for start-up and expansion projects, property leasing and referrals to other support organizations and resources.

-Serves the north Idaho counties of Benewah, Bonner, Boundary, Kootenai, and Shoshone.
+- Panhandle Area Council serves the north Idaho counties of Benewah, Bonner, Boundary, Kootenai and Shoshone.

-Serves the north central Idaho counties of Clearwater, Idaho, Latah, Lewis, and Nez Perce.
+- Clearwater Economic Development Association serves the north central Idaho counties of Clearwater, Idaho, Latah, Lewis and Nez Perce.

-Serves the south central Idaho counties of Blaine, Camas, Cassia, Gooding, Jerome, Lincoln, Minidoka, and Twin Falls.
+- Regional IV Development serves the south central Idaho counties of Blaine, Camas, Cassia, Gooding, Jerome, Lincoln, Minidoka and Twin Falls.

-Serves the southeast Idaho counties of Bannock, Bear Lake, Bingham, Caribou, Franklin, Oneida, and Power.
+- Southeast Idaho Council of Governments serves the southeast Idaho counties of Bannock, Bear Lake, Bingham, Caribou, Franklin, Oneida and Power.

-Serves the east central Idaho counties of Bonneville, Butte, Clark, Custer, Fremont, Jefferson, Lemhi, Madison, and Teton.
+- East Central Idaho Planning and Development Agency serves the east central Idaho counties of Bonneville, Butte, Clark, Custer, Fremont, Jefferson, Lemhi, Madison and Teton.